WHAT WE DO:

 4-6

-Grayson Highlands (Appalaichain Trail)
+Grayson Highlands *GROUP A* Reverse Route (Appalachian Trail)

 Section Hike the Appalachian trail.
 Near Mount Rogers and Whitetop Mountain, Virginia’s two highest mountains, Grayson Highlands offers scenic views of alpine-like peaks more than 5,000 feet high.
-Trip lead by guide Michael Slocum.
+Trip led by guide Michael Slocum.

 10:00 am